 You are required to contact your servicing ASAP office to provide pertinent information, to include your independent choice of an interlock vendor and vehicle information, in order to initiate an interlock installation authorization.
 Once the ASAP verifies the interlock requirement, and authorizes the interlock installation, it is your responsibility to contact the interlock vendor to schedule the installation appointment.

 How do you schedule an interlock instillation appointment?

 Any person who enters into the Alcohol Safety Action Program prior to trial may pre-qualify with the program to schedule installation of an interlock device.
 You must contact the ASAP in the jurisdiction of your offense to enroll and pay any applicable fees.
-Please keep in mind, that although you can schedule the installation of the interlock device, no actual installation of the interlock device can occur until a court issues you a restricted license with the ignition interlock restriction.
 You may select from one of the following state-approved interlock service providers:

 How often do you have to have the interlock serviced?

 After installation of the interlock device, you are required to report to the vendor’s service center at least every 30 days to have your interlock device calibrated and data downloaded.
 You carry the responsibility of making these monthly monitoring appointments with the interlock vendor.
 It is very important to note that state law requires that your interlock device be calibrated at least every 30 days, and failure to abide by this requirement, will result in your interlock device entering a permanent lock-out resulting in additional costs and non-compliance with the program.